virtualkimi/virtual-kimi/README.md

 ### 🤖 **Advanced AI Integration**

 - Support for affordable, less-censored LLM models via OpenRouter (see below for available models)
-- Support for some LLMs providers
+- Version 1.0.4 added support for some LLMs providers

 **Available models and pricing (per 1M tokens):**